guardianproject/info/content/blog/2017-04-17-f-droid-lubbock-report-what-we-want-to-know.md

   3. Are users able to find the apps from a repo they have added?
       * No. Participants were very confused.
       * 100% participants didn’t know if they had added the repo successfully after completing the steps.
-      * &#8220;I was able to find the link in the email and accept the apps, but I have no idea where to find the collection from my friend in F-Droid.&#8221;
+      * “I was able to find the link in the email and accept the apps, but I have no idea where to find the collection from my friend in F-Droid.”
       * Some were able to find one app by searching for it.
       * Average non-critical errors for finding the app—2
           * 5 users were able to locate the app; most after multiple attempts